matthewcornell/peepweather/README.txt

 ** ~ popover delay - too fast and distracting for some people

-** ~ nice PIL fonts instead of current blocky one?
+** ~ nice PIL fonts instead of current blocky one? would probably fix this: sticker 'T' column headings are cut off on the left

 *** REF
 http://www.geeks3d.com/20131108/beginning-with-pillow-the-pil-fork-python-imaging-library-tutorial-programming/7/
 http://stackoverflow.com/questions/12384838/using-fonts-in-pil-without-freetype